xinyuwang12/xinyuwang.og/_pages/publications.md

     [<a href="javascript:void(0)" onclick="(function(target, id) { if ($('#' + id).css('display') == 'block') { $('#' + id).hide('fast'); $(target).text('Summary') } else { $('#' + id).show('fast'); $(target).text('Summary▲') } })(this, 'ZhangJPSE');">Summary</a>]
 <div id="ZhangJPSE" style="display:none;">
 <pre  style="white-space: normal; word-break: keep-all; background-color: #EBECE4">
-WHAT I HAVE DONE: the physical meaning of equivalent micro-fracture network permeability.
-Hypothesis on the poromechanical coefficients was proposed.
-A thorough investigation of double porosity media consolidation.
+WHAT I HAVE DONE: the physical meaning of equivalent micro-fracture network permeability; hypothesis on the poromechanical coefficients was proposed; a thorough investigation of double porosity media consolidation.
 WEAKNESS: the hypothesis was not proved, in other words, no updated guidance on the choice of poromechanical coefficients.
 </pre></div>